 - How many hours do students work at their internship?

 We expect students to work 15-20 hours per week at their internship throughout the academic year.

 Most of our full-time cohorts include 40 students, so we typically have around 50 internships available for admitted students to apply for.

 - How do I apply for an internship?

-Once admitted to the program, we will send you information regarding Interview Day when you will be able apply for and interview with various offices.
+Once admitted to the program, we will send information regarding Interview Day to able apply for and interview with various offices.

 - I want to be a full-time student, but I cannot start classes in the summer.
 Can I start the program in the fall?